-Kendall has had a successful career in the chemical industry, starting at Dow Chemical and ultimately becoming vice president of marketing at WR Grace.
+Ou Founder, Kendall Justiniano, had a successful career in the chemical industry, starting at Dow Chemical and ultimately becoming vice president of marketing at WR Grace.
 Throughout his career, he became well-versed in traditional selling methods, including segmentation-targeting-positioning, and value selling.
 These skills served him well, but he started to notice certain limitations.
 Occasionally, even after developing a strong value proposition and making a convincing business case, customers would still choose other options.
-This was frustrating for Kendall and his sales team, leading them to question what could have been done differently.
-Traditional methods usually provided advice which Kendall found incomplete, for instance that not enough preparation was done.
-This dissatisfaction with the traditional selling methods led Kendall to explore alternative approaches, and ultimately to the formation of his company, Growth Arc Advisors LLC, with the mission of bringing next-level sales and marketing approaches to the materials industry.
+This was frustrating for Kendall leading him to question what could have been done differently.

+Traditional selling methods usually provided advice which we find incomplete, for instance that not enough preparation was done.
+This dissatisfaction with the traditional selling methods led us to explore alternative approaches, and ultimately led Kendall to the formation of his company, Growth Arc Advisors LLC, with the mission of bringing next-level sales and marketing approaches to the materials industry.